How to be proactive

 When providing a work experience placement it is important to draw up an agreement between the organisation, individual and any support organisation.
 This should include the terms of the placement (lengths, hours, supervision), and the provision of insurance cover.
 Individuals would not normally receive payment whilst on placement but should be provided with any uniform or safety equipment appropriate to the job.

-People with disabilities are more likely to have been out of work for considerably longer periods compared to non-disabled people.
-Moreover, significant numbers of people with disabilities may have never been in work and are relatively unaware of particular industries, work-place environments and job activities.
+Disabled people are more likely to have been out of work for considerably longer periods compared to non-disabled people.
+Moreover, significant numbers of disabled people may have never been in work and are relatively unaware of particular industries, work-place environments and job activities.

 Include Disability Awareness Throughout Your Company

 Inclusion happens when everyone in your company understands the value of hiring a diverse workforce.
 Include regular training focusing on disability awareness and inclusion.
 Many SUSE members can offer this training.
 SUSE also offers employers a quality training programme for the managers of organisations who undertake the Inclusive Workplace Award.

 Consider an Award scheme or a national initiative